 The most common types of medications used to treat GAD are anti-depressants and anti-anxiety drugs.
 The most effective anti-depressants are known as Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin Norepinephrine Reuptake Inhibitors (SNRIs) Examples of brand names include Lexapro, Cymbalta, Effexor and Paxil although your doctor may prescribe another brand.
 These work by increasing the levels of the neurotransmitters serotonin and norepinephrine in the brain by stopping them being reabsorbed too quickly.
 These chemicals have been identified as being responsible for regulating mood and anxiety levels.

 Side effects from medications can vary from person to person depending on the type and amount you are prescribed.
-Both anti-depressants and anti-medication for postpartum depressions have side effects, although with anti-depressants, these usually improve over time.
+Both anti-depressants and anti-anxiety medications have side effects, although with anti-depressants, these usually improve over time.
 Common side effects from SSRI and SNRI anti-depressants include:

 Side effects from Benzodiazepines can include: